bigmoves/quickslice/docs/reference/variables.md

 ## Using in HTTP Requests

-When making HTTP requests, send variables in the request body:
+Send variables in the HTTP request body:

 ```bash
 curl -X POST http://localhost:8080/graphql \